Space History News space history and collectibles feature articles

 |

-October 26, 2004 -- The propulsion backpack that made the world's first untethered spacewalk possible, flew again today - if only with the help of cranes and wires.
+UPDATE: Oct.
+26, 2004 — The propulsion backpack that made the world's first untethered spacewalk possible, flew again today — if only with the help of cranes and wires.

-In advance of its public opening on November 1st, the McDonnell Space Hangar at the National Air and Space Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia, added one more exhibit to its wide collection of space history artifacts: the Manned Maneuvering Unit.
+In advance of it opening on Nov.
+1, the McDonnell Space Hangar at the National Air and Space Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia, added one more exhibit to its wide collection of space history artifacts: the Manned Maneuvering Unit.

 The "MMU" was first flown in space by astronaut Bruce McCandless in February 1984, followed in short order by his STS-41B crewmate Robert Stewart.
 In total, the MMU was used by six astronauts on three missions, the latter two to facilitate the capture and repair of satellites.